Giosafat Barbaro: Return to Venice

-Barbaro was the last Venetian ambassador to leave Persia, after Uzun Hassan died in 1478.
+Barbaro was the last Venetian ambassador to leave Persia, after Uzun Hassan died in January 1478.
 By this point only one of Barbaro's entourage was left.
-While Hassan's sons fought each other for the throne, Barbaro hired an Armenian guide and escaped by way of Erzerum, Aleppo, and Beirut.
-Barbaro reached Venice in 1479, where he defended himself against complaints that he had spent too much time in Cyprus before going to Persia.
+While Hassan's sons fought each other for the throne, Barbaro hired an Armenian guide and escaped from Tabriz, traveling through Erzerum, Çemişgezek, Arapgir, Malatya, and Aleppo, before reaching Beirut.
+From Beirut he traveled by sea to Cyprus and from there to Venice, arriving in 1479.

+After his return, Barbaro defended himself against complaints that he had spent too much time in Cyprus before going to Persia.
 Barbaro's report included not just political and military matters, but discussed Persian agriculture, commerce, and customs.
+In 1479, Barbaro was appointed Governor of Revenue.
+In 1481, he became part of the Council of Ten.